visurg-ai/LEMON/README.md

 ```
 @misc{che2025surg3mdatasetfoundationmodel,
-      title={LEMON: A Dataset and Foundation Model for Perception in Surgical Settings},
+      title={LEMON: A Large Endoscopic MONocular Dataset and Foundation Model for Perception in Surgical Settings},
       author={Chengan Che and Chao Wang and Tom Vercauteren and Sophia Tsoka and Luis C. Garcia-Peraza-Herrera},
       year={2025},
       eprint={2503.19740},